aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ifontsmanager/add_embedded_font/_index.md

 ## add_embedded_font {#bytes-asposeslidesexportembedfontcharacters}
-Adds the embedded font.
+Adds the embedded font
-            Keep in mind when copying any fonts that most fonts are copyrighted.
+            Keep in mind when adding any fonts that most fonts are copyrighted.
 First locate the license of a font before hand and verify they can be freely transferred to another machine.An ArgumentException can be thrown if font data is null or this font is already embedded